The Genius of Opposites: 3 Reasons Extroverts and Introverts Should Join Forces

-Introvert and extrovert opposites, working together, can accomplish great things.
+Introvert and extrovert opposites can accomplish great things when they work together.
 Throughout history, odd couples have launched brilliant new products, created great works of art and changed history together.
-Think Steve Jobs and Steve Wozniak, Mick Jagger and Keith Richards, and the Wright brothers.
+Think Steve Jobs and Steve Wozniak, Mick Jagger and Keith Richards and the Wright brothers.

-But while these high-performing duos have the illusion of being effortlessly well balanced, in reality, complementary opposites can go off the rails quickly, and the damage can be as negative as the impacts are positive.
-Advice columnists and twin sisters Ann Landers and Abigail Van Buren didn’t speak for seven years, and Nobel prizewinning scientists James Watson and Francis Crick stopped working together after they discovered DNA.
+But while these high-performing duos maintained the illusion of being effortlessly well-balanced, in reality, complementary opposites can go off the rails quickly, and the damage can be as negative as the impacts of their work are positive.
+Advice columnists and twin sisters Ann Landers and Abigail Van Buren didn’t speak for seven years, and Nobel Prize-winning scientists James Watson and Francis Crick stopped working together after they discovered DNA.

 Why?
 Because opposite wiring can drive pairs like these nuts.
-Introverts are annoyed by extroverts’ habit of speaking before thinking, using too many words to express themselves and appearing self-centered.
-Extroverts are irritated by introverts’ measured tones, slow and unemotional responses, and need for quiet time.
+Introverts are often annoyed by extroverts’ habit of speaking before thinking, using too many words to express themselves and appearing self-centered.
+Extroverts are often irritated by introverts’ measured tones, slow and unemotional responses and need for quiet time.